 By way of nearly every other art medium, I find myself a ceramic artist.
 Ceramic work lets me include every arty thing I know about line, color, form, surface, and meaning, often in surprising ways which I can hardly control.
 I like that!

 You will find my work in local, regional and state competitions, festivals and gallery exhibits.
-I am an Exhibiting Member of the Association of Clay and Glass Artists of California and each fall I especially enjoy welcoming my fans into my studio during the Open Studios Art Tour, sponsored by the Arts Council Santa Cruz County.
+I am an Exhibiting Member of the Association of Clay and Glass Artists of California and each October I especially enjoy welcoming my fans into my studio during the Santa Cruz County Open Studios Art Tour.

-I am proud to be currently represented by Many Hands Gallery, Capitola, CA (their most local local artist!), by Roscoe Ceramic Gallery, Oakland, C, the Pajaro Valley Art Gallery Gift Shop in Watsonville, CA and Pence Gallery Gift Shop in Davis, CA.
+I am proud to be currently represented by Many Hands Gallery, Capitola, CA (their most local local artist!), by Roscoe Ceramic Gallery, Oakland, CA, the Pajaro Valley Art Gallery Gift Shop in Watsonville, CA and Pence Gallery Gift Shop in Davis, CA.

 I learned ceramic processes from many kind and talented people.
 A few notables are: Coeleen Kiebert, the late Kathryn McBride, and Tiffany Schmierer.
 I was a decade-long volunteer teaching assistant in the Ceramics Department at Cabrillo College, Aptos, CA. and was a part of the creation of several pieces of ceramic public art installed on campus, most notably a large free-form mosaic bench in use daily.